Git Internals: How Git Stores Data Under the Hood

 How Commits Form a Graph

 Git history is not a simple linear list.
-It is a directed graph where each commit points to its parent commit.
-This structure allows branching and merging to happen naturally.
+It is a directed acyclic graph where each commit points to its parent commit (or parents, in the case of merge commits).
+This graph structure is what makes branching and merging work so naturally.

 When you create a branch, Git simply creates a new reference pointing to an existing commit.
-As you add commits, the branch pointer moves forward independently.
+As you make new commits on that branch, the branch pointer moves forward, but the original branch remains unchanged.
+This allows multiple lines of development to proceed independently while remaining part of the same history graph.

 \